-Guidance relating to commissioning aligned closely with local opinion, highlighting the need for working more closely with partners.
-It encouraged the use of shared commissioning platforms and funding models, driven by social value and asset-based principles, and designed to help us work together to achieve shared outcomes.
-It is recommended that the public-sector ensures procurement processes are collaborative and placebased, and do not un-necessarily disadvantage smaller, local voluntary sector organisations.
+Guidance relating to commissioning aligned closely with local opinion, highlights the need for collaborative working.
+It is suggested that use of shared commissioning platforms and funding models, driven by social value and asset-based principles, designed to support the collaborative achievement of shared outcomes.
+It is recommended that the public-sector ensures procurement processes are collaborative and place-based, and do not un-necessarily disadvantage smaller, local voluntary sector organisations.
 What would we like to change?

 We would like to develop a better understanding of where funding for the voluntary and community sector in Devon is being spent, working with our partners to ensure it is allocated in a fair and equitable way.
 We want more flexible and accessible ways of providing funding for the things that people care about most.
 We would like to address the serious under-utilisation of the opportunity public-sector services has to use their services and contracts to utilise and develop skills and capacity within Devon's communities.
 Wherever possible we would like to take a 'whole-systems' approach to funding services, leading by example and shifting our centre of gravity from our organisation to the individual and wider population.

-We will So that
+We will...

-Develop and share a centralised oversight and co- ordination of Voluntary and Community Sector commissioning activity, supporting the sector to optimise inwards investment Develop an offer to public-sector commissioning services to help them shape policies and processes to have a greater emphasis on social value Review and promote new innovative commissioning models and approaches (such as crowd funding) and encourage social enterprise we have a strong voluntary and community sector, connected to the funding they need and empowered to provide fair, equitable support to the people of Devon public-sector services that harness and build on local capacity, helping communities to become more empowered and resilient

-Agenda Item 7 Action Areas

-Action Area 7: Businesses and the economy

-What is the current situation in Devon?